 Free trial: 15 days

-Freshdesk is a cloud-based help desk software solution designed to streamline and improve customer service operations.
+Freshdesk is a web help desk platform with a simple and easy to use interface designed to streamline customer support operations.

 It acts as a central hub for managing all customer interactions, offering a range of features to empower both your support agents and customers.